 A total of 100 diarrhoeic cattle (irrespective of age, sex and breed) were screened from various locations in and around Jaipur from November 2025 to April 2026.
 Samples of faeces were collected using sterile faecal swabs (Hi-media, India), which were then carefully transferred to the laboratory to isolate E. coli.

-The isolation and identification of E. coli were carried out as per Ewing (1986) and Quinn et al. (2005) with minor modifications.
+The isolation and identification of E. coli were carried out as per Ewing (1986) and, Quinn et al. (2005) with minor modifications.
 A loopful of enriched inoculum from nutrient broth was streaked on MacConkey agar medium.
-After 24 h incubation, colonies showing bright pink to red colonies were picked up and streaked on streaked on eosin methylene blue (EMB) agar plates and incubated at 37°C for 24 h.
+After 24 h incubation, colonies showing bright pink to red colonies were picked up and streaked on eosin methylene blue (EMB) agar plates and incubated at 37°C for 24 h.

 The purified culture of E. coli was streaked on SMAC plates for detection of O157:H7 serotype.
 After streaking, the plates were incubated at 37℃ for 24 h and were examined for sorbitol fermentation and fluorescence under UV light.
 The typical sorbitol negative (Sorbitol non-fermenting colourless) colonies indicate positive for E. coli O157:H7.
 The sorbitol negative colonies of E. coli O157:H7 appeared small, circular and colourless with a smoky centre measuring 1-2 mm in diameter.
 Sorbitol positive (Sorbitol fermenting pink-coloured) colonies indicate negative for E. coli O157:H7.